If I have a reverse mortgage loan, will my children or heirs be able to keep my home after I die?

 If your heirs need to sell the home

-Some heirs may lack funds to pay off the loan balance, and may need to sell the home in order to repay the reverse mortgage loan.
-With a reverse mortgage loan, if the balance is more than the home is worth, your heirs don’t have to pay the difference.
+Some heirs may lack funds to pay off the loan balance and may need to sell the home in order to repay the reverse mortgage loan.
+If the balance owed on the loan is more than the home is worth, your heirs won’t have to pay the difference.
 If your heirs sell the home, the lender will take the proceeds from the sale as payment on the loan, and the FHA insurance will cover any remaining loan balance.

 If your heirs want to keep the home

-If your heirs would like to keep your home instead of selling it, the loan must be paid off with another source of funds.
+If your heirs would like to keep your home instead of selling it, they must pay it off with another source of funds.
 Your heirs will never have to pay more than the full loan balance or 95 percent of the home’s appraised value, whichever is less.

 What to do now